Volume 48, Issue 4 (2-2025) Research in Medicine 2025, 48(4): 64-74 | Back to browse issues page

 Send citation to:

-Yaghmaie D, Owlia F, Akhavan-Karbassi M. Evaluation of the role of Staphylococcus aureus in Angular cheilitis.
-Research in Medicine 2025; 48 (4)
+Yaghmaie D, Owlia F, Akhavan-Karbassi M. Evaluation of the Role of Staphylococcus Aureus in Angular Cheilitis.
+Research in Medicine 2025; 48 (4) :64-74

 URL: http://pejouhesh.sbmu.ac.ir/article-1-3395-en.html

-Background and Aim: Angular cheilitis is a common condition among dentists.
-However, it does not respond well to antifungal medication, and using corticosteroids can lead to the recurrence of the lesion or resistance to the medication.
-This study aimed to assess the frequency of Staphylococcus aureus in patients who visited the oral and maxillofacial medicine department at Yazd dental faculty in 2017.
+Background and Aim: Angular cheilitis is a common condition among dental patients.
+However, it often responds poorly to antifungal treatment, and the use of corticosteroids can lead to lesion recurrence or medication resistance.
+This study aimed to assess the frequency of Staphylococcus aureus in patients who visited the Oral and Maxillofacial Medicine Department at Yazd Dental Faculty in 2017.

-Methods: This case-control study was done on 163 persons.
-The case group contained 65 patients with Angular cheilitis and the control group consisted of 98 healthy persons.
-Swabs were collected and inoculated on Blood agar and Sabouraud dextrose agar cultures.
-Then, the cultures were carefully evaluated for the presence of Staphylococcus aureus and Candida albicans.
-The data were analyzed using SPSS software, Chi-square, and T-tests.
-The significance level was set at p < 0.05.
+Methods: This case- control study included 163 participants, with 65 patients diagnosed with angular cheilitis in the case group and 98 healthy individuals in the control group.
+Swabs were collected and inoculated on blood agar and Sabouraud dextrose agar.
+The cultures were then examined for the presence of Staphylococcus aureus and Candida albicans.
+Data were analyzed using SPSS software, employing Chi- square and t-tests, with a significance level set at p < 0.05.

-Results: The study was conducted on 98 healthy individuals and 65 patients.
-The results showed that Staphylococcus aureus was not present in either the patient group or the control group (P<0.9).
-A higher prevalence of angular cheilitis was observed in female patients.
+Results: The study included 98 healthy individuals and 65 patients with angular cheilitis.
+The results indicated that Staphylococcus aureus was not detected in either the patient or control group (p < 0.9).
+A higher prevalence of angular cheilitis was observed among female patients.
 Additionally, there was a direct correlation between the presence of angular cheilitis and Candida albicans.

 Type of Study: Original | Subject: dentistry